cx-prog-lang/.github/profile/README.md

  2. No name mangling for user-defined externally visible symbols.
  3. Minimum hidden or implicit operations.
 (If inevitable, tight-scoping of such.)
  4. Clear and simple link between the language specification and its implementation.
- 5. Only the features that are collectively expected to benefit legacy C.
+ 5. Only the features that are collectively expected to benefit vanilla C.

 ## Benefit Categories